Liliyana Natsir

-Liliyana Natsir (born 9 September 1985) is an Indonesian former badminton player who specialized in doubles.
-She is one of the standout front court player, with dexterousness and skill in controlling and executing the shuttlecock.
-Natsir has tremendous record over more than two decade by winning a gold and a silver from the Olympic Games, and four gold medals at the BWF World Championships.
-Her achievements are recognized worldwide, and was inducted in the BWF Hall of Fame in 2022.
+Liliyana Natsir (born 9 September 1985) is an Indonesian badminton player who specialized in doubles.
+Natsir has won a gold and a silver at the Olympic Games, and four gold medals at the BWF World Championships.
+She was inducted in the BWF Hall of Fame in 2022.

-Natsir was ranked world number 1 in the mixed doubles with two different partner.
+Natsir was ranked world number 1 in the mixed doubles with two different partners.
 Together with Nova Widianto, she won the gold medal at the 2005 and 2007 World Championships; 2006 World Cup; 2006 Asian Championships; and a silver medal at the 2008 Beijing Olympics.
-Natsir was then paired with Tontowi Ahmad and the two quickly established a strong partnership.
-The duo clinched the BWF World Championships title in 2013 and 2017; won the 2015 Asian Championships; and also the gold medal at the 2016 Rio Olympics.
+Natsir was then paired with Tontowi Ahmad and the duo clinched the BWF World Championships title in 2013 and 2017; won the 2015 Asian Championships; and also the gold medal at the 2016 Rio Olympics.
 Natsir and Ahmad topped the mixed doubles world ranking on 3 May 2018.

-Natsir was the second Indonesian woman Olympic gold medalist, after Susi Susanti in 1992, and is later succeeded by Greysia Polii and Apriyani Rahayu in 2021.
+Natsir was the second Indonesian woman Olympic gold medalist, after Susi Susanti in 1992, and was later succeeded by Greysia Polii and Apriyani Rahayu in 2021.
 Among her achievements is her three back-to-back titles from the 2012–2014 All England Open; and in 2016, she and Ahmad became the first Indonesian mixed doubles pair to win a gold medal at the Olympics.
 She holds the highest number of BWF World Championship titles for mixed doubles.

 Early life

-Natsir had dreamed of being a badminton athlete since childhood.
+Natsir is the youngest child of the couple Beno Natsir and Olly Maramis (Auw Jin Chen).
 She started playing badminton at the age of nine at her local badminton club, PB Pisok, in Manado.
 Three years later, she decided to move to Jakarta and entered her youth club, Tangkas Alfamart.
 She joined the national badminton team of Indonesia in 2002 together with Natalia Christine Poluakan, her longtime friend from Manado.
 When she and Poluakan won the women's doubles title in Pekan Olahraga Nasional (National Games), Richard Mainaky noticed her game and invited her to play in mixed doubles with Nova Widianto.

 Career

 2000–2002: Early career, Asian Junior champion

-As a Tangkas player, Natsir started to rose in the women's doubles when she and her partner Natalia Christine Poluakan won some several national tournaments in 2000.
+As a Tangkas player, Natsir started to rise in the women's doubles when she and her partner Natalia Christine Poluakan won some several national tournaments in 2000.
 She first entered the international stage at the 2001 Asian Junior Championships in Taipei Taiwan, where she and her teammates won the bronze medal in the girls' team event.
 She played at her first Indonesia Open with Poluakan, but the duo was stopped in the first round.
 Natsir and Poluakan then took the victory at the Indonesian Junior National Championships, led her to join the national training center.
 Partnered with Markis Kido, she won the mixed doubles title at the 2002 Asian Junior Championships.
 She also claimed three bronze medals in the mixed team, girls' doubles and mixed doubles at the World Junior Championships.